arav06/aws-fundies/aws-services-fundamentals.md

  When we build using EB, we build an environment and if we do not want something, we can tear it down.
 The advantage is that we will not have resources for which we will be charged, even after it has been terminated.
 The disadvantage is that if we have a database which has important data and we delete the environment, then we lose all the data.
 We can backup the data or build the database separately and link to it with our code

  Many security professionals do not allow the use of EB in their organization.
 They understand the idea of EB but are troubled with the fact that EB is building our infrastructure.
 To check if EB is alright to use for our organization, we should check the Services in Scope website.
-If we are going to be processing cards, we should check if EB is PCI compliant and if we are working with the Federal Government, we should if FedRAMP compliant
+If we are going to be processing cards, we should check if EB is PCI compliant and if we are working with the Federal Government, we should if it is FedRAMP compliant

  If the name of an EB environment has '(terminated)' at it's end, it means it is being deleted/has been deleted